-Due to a series of cascading dominoes, we decided to turn an poor situation into an opportunity.
-After having done an ultra-marathon Pat’s knee was feeling really sore.
-With the increase consequences of Gobi "Desert" crossings ahead of us and plenty of wiggle room during our visa stay, we decided to take it slow.
-Rather than simply hanging out in Yumen we took the train a little way on the southern Chinese silk road route to Dunhuang.
+Due to a series of cascading dominoes, we decided to turn a poor situation into an opportunity.
+After having done an ultra-marathon, Pat’s knee was feeling really sore.
+With the increased consequences of Gobi "Desert" crossings ahead of us and plenty of wiggle room during our visa stay, we decided to take it slow.
+Rather than simply hanging out in Yumen we took the train a short way down the southern Chinese silk road route to Dunhuang.

 Another site we were able to see was the White Horse Pagoda.
-This spot is hardly a tourist attraction as it sits on pot hole riddled gravel road in a village outside Dunhuang.
+This spot is hardly a tourist attraction as it sits on a pot hole riddled gravel road in a village outside Dunhuang.
 This was the place where the Monk Kumarajiva’s horse died after having taken him to India and back to translate manuscripts and spread Buddhism.
 The story goes that after stopping at this place to teach about Buddhism Kumarajiva had a vision in his sleep.
-In it his horse came to him and confessed that he was actually the dragon of the western sea, the dragon had joined the monk to see him safely through the hardships of the journey.
-Now that they had arrived at Dunhuang they had faced the harsher parts were over and Kumarajiva no longer would need his protection so the dragon would be leaving.
-Distraught over the thought of bearing the journey ahead without his reliable travel companion the monk asked what he would do without the dragon.
-It told him that a short distance from there was a crescent lake where he would find a new horse to carry him on his way.
+In it his horse came to him and confessed that he was actually the dragon of the western sea.
+The dragon had joined Kumarajiva to see him safely through the hardships of the journey.
+Now that they had arrived at Dunhuang the harshest parts were over and Kumarajiva no longer would need his protection, and so the dragon would leave.
+Distraught over the thought of bearing the journey ahead without his reliable travel companion, the monk asked what he would do without the dragon.
+It told him a short distance away was a crescent lake where he would find a new horse to carry him on his way.
 The monk awoke that morning to the news that his horse had died.
-In memory of his travel companion, he constructed this white horse pagoda where he had died.
-Standing there reading of this ancient silk road traveler was a moving experience, as I placed myself in his shoes.
+In memory of his travel companion, he constructed this white horse pagoda where his horse had died.
+Standing there, reading of this ancient silk road traveler, was a moving experience as I placed myself in his shoes.
 It is amazing how much of a difference the purpose behind the pagoda makes when seeing such an indistinguishable and nearly forgotten site.

-While we were there it was also the Spring Festival.
+The Spring Festival-- Chinese New Year-- was also happening while we were in Dunhuang.
 This is a golden week celebration which is about two weeks long.
 Throughout this time fireworks are very common in any place and at any time culminating on the night of Chinese New Year.
-The night of the New Year everything was shut down in town early, and many places stayed closed for days after.
+On New Year's Eve, everything shut down early and many places stayed closed for days after.
 This is a time for family in China, it is also the largest annual human migration as people throughout the country return home to their families.
 Throughout the week we saw street performances, parades, and carnival games going on in the middle of town.
 Even with few places open the streets were still packed with people out and about.
-We were lucky enough to experience some of the family celebration time when a taxi driver invited us over to his home.
-Although it was a little awkward at first when we arrived and sat down on the couch; as the evening went on the questions began to fly back and forth.
+We were lucky enough to experience some of the family celebration time when a taxi driver-- we met in Jiayuguan and shared contacts-- invited us over to his home.
+Although it was a little awkward at first when we arrived and sat down on the couch, as the evening went on the questions began to fly back and forth.
 We ate family hot pot with them with the best hot pot dipping sauce I have ever had.
-After the kids took us out on the town, we ended up at the arcade drawing a crowd as we all played games together.
+Afterwards, the kids took us out on the town where we ended up at the arcade drawing a crowd as we all played games together.

 Another coincidental event that happened that week was when we met two Chinese Kazakhs on their own expedition.
-While Pat and I wandered Dunhuang looking for an internet cafe that would be willing to overlook the fact that we are foreigners, we saw two guys with full backpacks long-boarding past.
-Doing a double take I immediately decided we ought to talk to them.
+While Pat and I wandered Dunhuang looking for an internet cafe that would be willing to overlook the fact that we are foreigners, we saw two guys pass by on longboards wearing full backpacks.
+Doing a double-take, I immediately decided we ought to talk to them.
 Luckily one of them decided to stop after seeing us as well.
 We walked over and asked what they were doing.
-Turns out not only do they speak English but they were traveling nearly an identical route as they long boarded from Chengdu to Urumqi.
+Turns out not only do they speak English but they were traveling nearly an identical route as they longboarded from Chengdu to Urumqi.
 Later that evening, we all went to dinner together and hung out for the rest of the night.
 It was a lot of fun to hang out with them.
 Part of it was that we started with such a level of mutual understanding of what life is like for each other.
 After all, we are on a journey along the same route.
-Ultimately, the most impactful part of our time in Dunhuang were the people we got to interact with.
-We come back to this idea over and over, it is the people we meet that make this trip what it is, not walking along a rural highway.
-Hopefully, we will get to meet up with at least the two of them again in Urumqi, unlike most people we meet on this journey.
+Ultimately, the most impactful part of our time in Dunhuang was the people we got to interact with.
+We keep coming back to this idea over and over; it is the people we meet that make this trip what it is, not walking along a rural highway.
+Hopefully, we will get to meet up with them again along this journey.